robrich/kubernetes-hands-on-workshop/00-Install/Podman.md

    If you get an error creating the cluster, double-check that `kind.yaml` exists in the current folder, that you've installed the Kind plugin to Podman, and that no Kind cluster currently exists in Podman's Settings -> Resources window.

-3. Open Podman Desktop, and from the bottom-left, choose `kind-cluster-control-plane` as your current context.
+3. Open Podman Desktop, and in the bottom-left corner, choose `kind-cluster-control-plane` as your current context.

 Verify it Works